Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 Top places to try: Caesar’s Steak Restaurant & Lounge, Pampa’s, Hy’s Steakhouse

-Drinks: Head to World Bier Haus Restaurant for a wonderful beer evening.
-This restaurant has many varieties of beer to try.
+Drinks: Head to World Bier Haus Restaurant for a wonderful evening of beer, with tons of varieties to choose from.

 Romantic dining options at the Fairmont Palliser Hotel Restaurant or Sky 360.